Quantifying resilience for distribution system customers with SALEDI: Introduction

 Distinctive attributes of SALEDI are: \begin{itemize} \item SALEDI resolves the challenges of the rarity and high variability of CMIp in large resilience events by using a logarithmic transformation.
 This ensures that SALEDI can be practically calculated with reasonable accuracy from a few years of data. \item SALEDI is complementary to SAIDI: SAIDI gives a stable indication of reliability by focusing on routine smaller outages and excluding major event days, whereas SALEDI gives a stable indication of resilience by focusing on large events and excluding small events. \item SALEDI can be readily calculated from the same utility outage data used to calculate SAIDI. \end{itemize}

 Resilience addresses rare, high-impact extreme events, and these are inherently challenging to track with metrics because of their rarity and the high variability in the event magnitude.
-For example, it is well known that the index SAIDI, that describes annual reliability for distribution customers with CMIp, is erratic if major event days are not excluded from the calculation \cite{IEEE13662022,ChristiePD03}.
+For example, it is well known that SAIDI, which describes annual reliability for distribution customers with CMIp, is erratic if major event days are not excluded from the calculation \cite{IEEE13662022,ChristiePD03}.
 More recently, experience with recorded distribution utility data shows that large event customer costs and customer minutes interrupted are highly variable over orders of magnitude \cite{AhmadPESL25,AhmadIET25,PandeyPESGM25}.
 The high variability is due to heavy tails in the distribution of event magnitudes.
-The heavy tails and high variability do seem to be an inherent feature of extreme events in power systems\footnote{Power interrupted in transmission system blackouts is also well known to be heavy-tailed and highly variable over orders of magnitude \cite{CarrerasPS16,HinesEP09}.}.
+The heavy tails and high variability do seem to be an inherent feature of extreme events in power systems\footnote{Power interrupted in transmission system blackouts is also well known to be heavy-tailed and highly variable over orders of magnitude \cite{CarrerasPS16}.}.

 One consequence of the high variability is that some seemingly straightforward metrics calculated from real utility data that include extreme events are so erratic as to be impractical.
 The impracticality manifests as these metrics requiring impractically large amounts of data to give a value that is not unduly fluctuating.
 To grapple with this problem, it is essential to check the statistical variability of any proposed resilience metrics, and this, while addressed in our recent initial work in \cite{AhmadPESL25,AhmadIET25}, has not seemed to be addressed at all in the rest of the literature on distribution system resilience.
-Accordingly, when this paper proposes SALEDI, we quantify its variability and demonstrate its practical computation with only a few years of large event utility data.
+Accordingly, when this paper proposes SALEDI, we quantify its variability and demonstrate that it can be practically computed using only a few years of large-event utility data.